Prius Cat Converter Theft Prevention With Cat Shield (+ 10 Efficient Protection Tips)

 Cat converter shield is a large aluminum plate that, once installed, delivers a powerful barrier against catalytic converter theft.
 It’s easy to install, requiring no welding.
 This product utilizes the factory studs and comfortably aligns with the Prius undercarriage.
 Special fasteners also help as a theft deterrent, keeping unwanted hands out of your vehicle.
 The guard may help with the aerodynamics of the Prius too.
 This catalytic converter cover could translate into increased fuel economy, though there is no data to support this possibility currently.

-Protect your Toyota Prius’s catalytic converter from being stolen by installing these 6 best cat convertor shields.
+Protect your Toyota Prius’s catalytic converter from being stolen by installing one of these 6 best cat convertor shields.

 Cat Security Prius Generation 1 Cat Shield is made up of two parts (front and rear shield) exclusively for 2000–2003 Prius models.
 These shields together block access to the catalytic converter.
 The front shield, which is a heavy gauge 304 stainless steel, blocks one of the most accessible places a thief can unbolt or cut this unit on the generation one Prius while also being corrosion-resistant like the rear aluminum shield.
 This protector includes 3 window stickers and installation instructions.